averias/phpredis-bloom/docs/COUNT-MIN-SKETCH-COMMANDS.md

 [
    'width' => 10, // width dimension of the scketch
    'depth' => 10, // deepth dimension of the scketch
-   'count' => 4582 // total count of all elements in the sketch (that is the sum of the count of all different item in the sketch)
+   'count' => 4582 // total count of all elements in the sketch ]
-]
 ```